 Jeez, you guys.
-I haven’t done a Wedding Wednesday in a while!
-I’ve doing a lot of random parts of the wedding planning lately and one of those is picking out readings for the ceremony.
+I haven’t done a Wedding Wednesday post in a while!
+I’ve doing a lot of random parts of the wedding planning lately and one of those is picking out wedding readings for the ceremony.
 I always keep a notebook of quotes that I like from books I read or poems I come across.
-Since I’m not having a bookish wedding myself (since obviously Will does not share this passion of mine), I do want to incorporate it in subtle ways and I think that a reading from a book I love would be great!
+Since I’m not having a themed bookish wedding myself (since obviously Will does not share this passion of mine), I do want to incorporate it in subtle ways and I think that choosing a reading from a book I love would be great!
 I also put some shorter “love” quotes from books in here, even if they aren’t long enough for a reading, to maybe incorporate them into things like the program or something like that.
-The ones with asterisks are ones I’m really considering for the wedding!
+The ones with asterisks are ones I’m really considering for the wedding readings and the programs!

 “Once for all, I knew to my sorrow, often and often, if not always, that I loved her against reason, against promise, against peace, against hope, against happiness, against all discouragement that could be.
 Once for all; I loved her none the less because I knew it, and it had no more influence in restraining me, than if I had devoutly believed her to be human perfection.”